cespe/testing-exercises/README.md

 These exercises from Practical Javascript require writing functions equivalent to array methods using test driven development.
-The testing framework is SimpleTest, a minimal test runner which extends [TinyTest](https://github.com/joewalnes/jstinytest).
+The testing framework is SimpleTest, a minimal test runner that extends [TinyTest](https://github.com/joewalnes/jstinytest).

 Most of the changes from TinyTest are cosmetic, but the version of SimpleTest used here does have one substantive change: the _eq_ alias points to _assertStrictEquals_ instead of _assertEquals_ as in the original.